devCodeUp03/devCodeUp03/README.md

 ## 👨‍💻 About Me

 <div align="justify">
-I am Devashish Upreti, a full-stack web developer passionate about building modern, responsive, and user-friendly applications.
+A full-stack web developer passionate about building modern, responsive, and user-friendly applications.
 I have strong skills in C, C++, JavaScript, TypeScript, HTML, CSS, React.js, Node.js, Express.js, and MongoDB, and I use Tailwind CSS, SQL, and development tools like Git, Postman, and VS Code to deliver seamless solutions.
 Additionally, I am proficient in LaTeX for professional documentation, Canva for design, and CursorAi for productivity, which help me bring creativity and efficiency to every project.
 I thrive in collaborative environments and enjoy learning, innovating, and contributing to impactful projects.

   </div>
 ---